- Business Resources

 Commercial Standby Power

-The recent destruction of Hurricane Matthew was a stark reminder of how powerful storms can be and the damage they can cause.
-Northeast Florida has been fortunate to have avoided such large storms over the years, but every year the dice are rolled again and we all cross our fingers that our luck will hold out.
+The recent destruction caused by Hurricanes Irma and Matthew are a stark reminder of how powerful storms can be and the damage they can cause.
+Northeast Florida has largely avoided large storms over the years, but every year the dice are rolled again and we all cross our fingers that our luck will hold out.

 Business Risk Assessment